Caló language

 Spanish caló, or Spanish Romani, was originally known as zincaló.
 Portuguese caló, or Portuguese Romani, also goes by the term lusitano-romani; it used to be referred to as calão, but this word has since acquired the general sense of jargon or slang, often with a negative undertone (cf. baixo calão, 'obscene language', lit. low-level calão).

-The language is mainly spoken in Brazil, Spain, France, Portugal and Colombia.
+The language is also spoken in Brazil, France, Venezuela, Portugal and Colombia.

+Some Caló expressions have been borrowed into modern Spanish jerga (slang), such as camelar (to seduce), currar (to work) and dar lache (to cringe in shame or embarrassment).